 You can use this form to claim back tax HM Revenue and Customs (HMRC) owes you on a pension death benefit lump sum payment.
 You can claim back the tax if you’ve taken a pension lump sum payment which used up all of your pension pot and any of the following apply:

-- you aren’t claiming one of the taxable benefits listed below:
+- you aren’t claiming one of these taxable benefits:

 - Jobseeker’s Allowance (JSA)

 - taxable Incapacity Benefit (IB), IB is usually taxable if paid for more than 28 weeks

 - contribution-based Employment and Support Allowance (ESA)

 - you do not expect to go back to work

 - you’ve permanently retired and aren’t getting a pension from a previous employer

 - you’ve returned to full-time study